 Paint Protection Film is also known as PPF or Clear Bra is a clear, flexible but durable urethane film that is stretched over the vehicle.
 This film is usually applied after a surface has been polished (also known as paint correction) to a perfect shine.
 The film consists of 2 sides.
 An adhesive side and an optically clear side.
 The optically clear side is the side that you see on the vehicle.

-The majority of PPF in use today have a long term warranty against cracking, peeling, fading, and yellowing.
+The majority of paint protection film in use today have a long-term warranty against cracking, peeling, fading, and yellowing.
 In addition to the long warranty, the PPF also has self-healing properties.

 - Are you doing lots of commuting?

 - Do you life an area where the use of de-icing salt is common?